GoogleCloudPlatform/django-demo-app-unicodex/docs/40-setup-secrets.md

 berglas access ${BERGLAS_BUCKET}/$SECRET
 ```

-But note that the secret values will not have a new-line character at the end, so they'll look a little funny in your terminal.
+Note that the secret values will not have a new-line character at the end, so they'll look a little funny in your terminal.
 They're machine-readable, though!

 ---